 |General||Central heating, TV, CD player, Satellite TV, Wi-Fi available|

 |Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

 |Rooms||3 bedrooms, 1 bathrooms of which 1 Family bathrooms, Solarium or roof terrace|

 |Furniture||Single beds (2), Double beds (3), Cots (2), Dining seats for 7, Lounge seats for 7|

 |Outdoors||Balcony or terrace, BBQ|

 • Larger than average detached property with ample space to spread out.

 • Three elegant quality double bedrooms, lots of storage space, 2 balconies, French doors, mountain views.

 • Indoor / outdoor terrace for daytime or night time relaxation / dining

-• Large lounge, comfortable sofa's, dining area, chunky modern oak wood occasional tables, hi-fi & variety of CDs, flat screen TV, (some English spoken channels inc. news) DVD & films, wood burning stove, English language novels, other books, & lots of magazines.
+• Large lounge, comfortable sofa's, dining area, chunky modern oak wood occasional tables, hi-fi & variety of CDs, flat screen TV, DVD & films, wood burning stove, English language novels, other books, & lots of magazines.
 Lovely countryside & mountain views from the windows and door.

 • Modern bathroom, double glass shower enclosure, views of mountains, washing machine.